jurek-zsl/jebacInstaling/README.md

 1. The extension queries the currently active tab for the `child_id` parameter.
 2. It fetches the list of words assigned for current user from instaling.pl.
 3. It shows current polish word with translation and auto completes it into the text box.

+> [!WARNING]
+> [instaling.pl](https://instaling.pl) has been made that we're not able to fetch all words.
+Because of that 3%±2 of words are not available in each word list.

 ## 📥Installation